lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
 Don't get upset.
-* These notes are generated for markdown, so they unfortunately lack snazzy interactivity.
+* These notes are generated in markdown, so they unfortunately lack snazzy interactivity.
 * Part of this material is adapted, sometimes directly copied, from elsewhere.
 I have tried to give credit where due.

 The raw notes are ***open sourced*** - should you encounter errors, have a better way of explaining something, don't hesitate to submit a pull request.